Definify.com

 as, the

-of a book; the
+of a book; the back

-of an army; the
+of an army; the back

-of a chimney
+of a chimney5.

 The part opposite to, or most remote from, that which fronts the speaker or actor; or the part out of sight, or not generally seen;